wolfy-j/lodm/readme.md

 LODM module is intended to bring the Spiral ODM component functionality into your Laravel applications.
 This component provides the ability to manage your MongoDB data in an OOP way using your models compositions and aggregations.

 ## Installation
-Package installation can be performed using the simple composer command `composer require wolfy-j/lodm`.
+Package installation can be performed using the simple composer command `$ composer require wolfy-j/lodm`.

-To include ODM functionality in your application, you have to register the service provider  `Spiral\LODM\Laravel\ODMServiceProvider` and CLI command `Spiral\LODM\Commands\SchemaUpdate` in the app.php config and ConsoleKernel accordingly.
+To include ODM functionality in your application, you have to register the service provider  `Spiral\LODM\Laravel\ODMServiceProvider` and CLI command `Spiral\LODM\Commands\SchemaUpdate` in the app.php configure and `ConsoleKernel` accordingly.

 The module provides two configuration files which describe the class location directories (by default whole application), the set of connected MongoDB databases (ODM does not use any of Laravel's database functionality) and options that can simplify document creation.

 ## Documentation
 * [MongoDB Databases](https://spiral-framework.com/guide/odm/databases.md)